$L^p$ averages of the Fourier transform in finite fields: Generalised Salem sets

 where $t \neq 0$ is such that $E' \subseteq S_t^{d-1}$.
 Combining this with

 and recalling that $d/2-1<k$, we find that $F$ is not generalised Salem.
 Recalling that $d$ is odd, suppose we have chosen $k$ as small as possible, namely $k=d/2-1/2$.
 Therefore,

 Despite failing to be generalised Salem, $F$ still has some good Fourier decay properties captured by our $L^p$ approach.
-Indeed, observing the product structure of $F$ and applying Theorems \ref{products}, \ref{productsreverse} and \ref{productsreg}, $F$ is $(p,s)$-Salem if and only if
+Indeed, observing the product structure of $F$ and applying Theorems \ref{products}, \ref{productsreverse} and \ref{productsreg}, one obtains the conclusion

 as required. \end{proof}